supertokens/supertokens-core/.github/PULL_REQUEST_TEMPLATE.md

     - To know which one it is, run find the latest released tag (`git tag`) in the format `vX.Y.Z`, and then find the latest branch (`git branch --all`) whose `X.Y` is greater than the latest released tag.
     - If no such branch exists, then create one from the latest released branch.
+- [ ] If added a foreign key constraint on `app_id_to_user_id` table, make sure to delete from this table when deleting the user as well if `deleteUserIdMappingToo` is false.
 ## Remaining TODOs for this PR

 - [ ] Item1